Skip to main content

 Bottom line: Oregon Area Agencies on Aging help older adults, adults with disabilities, caregivers, and families find local support.
 The easiest first step is to call the Aging and Disability Resource Connection at 1-855-673-2372.
-ADRC can route you to the right local office for meals, in-home help, caregiver support, Medicare counseling, legal referrals, abuse concerns, and long-term care choices.
+ADRC can route you to the right local office for meals, in-home help, caregiver support, Medicare counseling, legal referrals, abuse concerns, long-term care choices, and nearby senior centers.

 Contents